Low-Carb Chicken Cordon Bleu

 ½ cup Dijon mustard

-2 tablespoons low fat mayonnaise
+2 tablespoons low-fat mayonnaise

-½ pound low fat ham, sliced thin
+½ pound low-fat ham, sliced thin

-4 slices low fat Jarlsberg
+4 slices low-fat Jarlsberg cheese

 Directions

-1. Preheat oven to 375.
+.
+Preheat oven to 375°.

 2. Brown chicken tenders on both sides in a frying pan and place on a well sprayed sheet pan.